pudly/schmopera-hugo/content/articles/running-time.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1669126489/media/2022/11/RachelPolicar_asYoungLeah_2_izxonu.jpg){{% /md %}}

-<figcaption>Rachel Policar (Leah) in Uncovered, produced by City Lyric Opera and premiered at HERE Arts Center, 2022.</figcaption>
+<figcaption>Rachel Policar (Leah) in Uncovered, produced by City Lyric Opera and premiered at HERE Arts Center, 2022.
+Photo: Carol Rosegg.</figcaption>
 </figure>

 Also in very strong support are Pedroza as the Rabbi, and mezzo Rachel Braunstein in the dual role of Grandmother/Mikvah Attendant.
 Mezzo Heather Jones as the Mother is a gifted performer, always in the moment even when she isn't singing.
 As the Young Leah, soprano Rachel Policar is nothing short of ethereal as she manages to stay afloat in the very high vocal altitude written for her, but we need the supertitles to understand a lot of what she's singing.